yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/SOC_Performance_Monitor.rst

 These tools bring in the capability to visualize the following:

 #.
 DDR BW Utilization

-   #.
+   a.
 Overall DDR BW Usage
-   #.
+   b.
 Split of the traffic between the two EMIF's
-   #.
+   c.
 A real time "top" like functionality that depicts the list of "Top 6" initiators generating the traffic.
 #.
 Voltage of the various rails
 #.
 Frequency of the various cores
 #.
-Temperature (read from on die temperature sensors)
+Temperature (read from on-die temperature sensors)
 #.
-CPU Load information of the various processor cores including the GPU
+CPU Load information of the various processor cores, including the GPU
-   and DSP.
+   and DSP
 #.
-Boot time results (requires rebuild of u-boot and kernel), refer
+Boot time results, which requires rebuild of u-boot and kernel (refer
-   instructions below.
+   instructions below)
 #.
 Power plot (Will be available soon.
 Note that this requires board
    modification on the EVM)